 If you are keen to get the answer, I invite you to watch the replay of our recent webinar: "Industry Talk on Industrial Machines / Mechanical Engineering Sales Scenarios".

-It is part of a webinar series where me and my colleagues are talking about our vast experience of industry best practices and sales solutions for different manufacturing verticals.
+It is part of a webinar series where I and my colleagues talk about our vast experience of industry best practices and sales solutions for different manufacturing verticals.